BreakthroughBehavioralInc/mdlkit/README.md

 ```sh
 npm login --registry=https://npm.pkg.github.com
 ```

-Your username is your github username
+- Your username is your github username.
-Your password is your github personal access token.
+- Your password is your github personal access token.

 2. Publish!